MicrosoftEdge/WebView2Browser/README.md

     // ...
 ```

-In `WebViewBrowser.cpp`, you will need to remove the call to `GetDpiForWindow`.
+In `BrowserWindow.cpp`, you will need to remove the call to `GetDpiForWindow`.
 ```cpp
 int BrowserWindow::GetDPIAwareBound(int bound)
 {